vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/v1.5.1-1.1/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

 - (Optional) If you are using a custom certificate for deploying Harbor on a shared services cluster, import the certificate and private key to the Service Installer VM.
 The certificate and private key must be in PEM format.

 - DNS Name resolution for NSX Advanced Load Balancer Controller.
-- You have installed VMware Service Installer for VMware Tanzu.
+- You have installed Service Installer for VMware Tanzu.

-  For information on how to download and deploy VMware Service Installer for VMware Tanzu, see [Service Installer for VMware Tanzu](./DeployServiceInstaller.md).
+  For information on how to download and deploy Service Installer for VMware Tanzu, see [Service Installer for VMware Tanzu](../index.md).

 ## Considerations
-Consider the following when deploying VMware Tanzu for Kubernetes Operations using VMware Service Installer for VMware Tanzu.
+Consider the following when deploying VMware Tanzu for Kubernetes Operations using Service Installer for VMware Tanzu.

 - If you set http-proxy, you must also set https-proxy and vice-versa.
     - NSX Advanced Load Balancer Controller must be able to communicate with vCenter directly without a proxy.